chadblack/2021ELA/calendar.md

 place before he received Royal support.
 This week, we look at the transplantation of an Atlantic model of conquest and exploitation to the Caribbean, and at its religious critics.
-Pay close attention to the arguments made by Friars Montesinos, Pane, and de las Casas, and whether they offer an alternative colonial model, or an alternative to colonialism?
+Pay close attention to the arguments made by Friars Montesinos, and Pane, and whether they offer an alternative colonial model, or an alternative to colonialism?